-Assets on conversion in the financial statements, included as income in the financial year and as fixed assets on the balance sheet, have been valued by an independent 3rd party.
+Assets on conversion in the financial statements for the year ended 31 August 2019, included as income and as fixed assets on the balance sheet, were valued by an independent 3rd party.

 There were no judgments used in the preparation of the financial statements.